uoe-eng/tabularasa/README.md

 ```
 ### Field values

-The value of each `field` in `SLDDetail.fields` can be specified in one of 4 ways:
+The value of each `field` in `TRDetail.fields` can be specified in one of 4 ways:

 * `name` - the name of a property in the object to be displayed.
 * `name.childname` - the name of a nested 'child' property inside the 'parent' property.
 For example, `author.last_name` to get the last name of a related author (To-One relationship).